His genitive: Origins and history

-Around 1680, the "his" genitive began to disappear, in contrast to the "-s" genitive.
-Before that period, both "his" and -s genitives occur in the writings of the same author, although the -s genitive is always dominant, except with men's names.
-Essentially, this meant writing, or saying, "Ned his house" instead of "Neds house."
-As Curme puts it, "The s-genitive was doubtless felt by many as a contraction of the his-genitive, which strengthened the tendency to place an apostrophe before the genitive endings" (as an indication of an elided "his").
-The "his" genitive was not limited to masculine singular nouns in Middle English, but it is also found with feminine gender and plural number.
-It is only in the mid-sixteenth century, in Early Modern English that we find "agreeing" genitives like "Pallas her Glasse" from Sir Arthur Gorges's English translation of Francis Bacon's The Wisedome of the Ancients from the original Latin.
+Around 1680, the "his" genitive began to disappear in contrast to the "-s" genitive.
+Before then, both "his" and -s genitives occur in the writings of the same author although the -s genitive is always dominant, except with men's names.
+Essentially, this meant writing or saying, "Ned his house", instead of "Neds house".
+As George Oliver Curme puts it, "The s-genitive was doubtless felt by many as a contraction of the his-genitive, which strengthened the tendency to place an apostrophe before the genitive endings" (as an indication of an elided "his").
+The "his" genitive was not limited to masculine singular nouns in Middle English, but was also found with feminine gender and plural number.
+It is only in the mid-16th century, in Early Modern English, that "agreeing" genitives are found like "Pallas her Glasse" from Sir Arthur Gorges's English translation of Francis Bacon's The Wisedome of the Ancients from the original Latin.
 These "agreeing" genitives were likely analogous.
 Furthermore, impersonal and lifeless, though linguistically masculine, nouns were rarely expressed with the "his" genitive.

-An "agreeing" pronominal genitive is also present in other Germanic languages, while it died out quickly in English.
-Therefore, although there are analogous "his" genitives in Low German and other languages, no Old English "his" genitive is the source of the early Modern English form.
-It is possible that the "his" genitive derived instead from unstressed forms of the Middle English "-es" genitive, as, according to Baugh, "the -es of the genitive, being unaccented, was frequently written and pronounced -is, -ys".
-In other words, it was pronounced as "his" already, and "his" often lost its /h/ when unstressed in speech.
+An "agreeing" pronominal genitive is also present in other Germanic languages, but it died out quickly in English.
+Therefore, there are analogous "his" genitives in Low German and other languages, but no Old English "his" genitive is the source of the Early Modern English form.
+It is possible that the "his" genitive derived instead from unstressed forms of the Middle English "-es" genitive since, according to Baugh, "the -es of the genitive, being unaccented, was frequently written and pronounced -is, -ys".
+In other words, it was already pronounced as "his", and "his" often lost its /h/ when it was unstressed in speech.
 Therefore, it is likely that people were already saying "his" after a masculine noun in later Middle English by hypercorrection, and the "his" genitive may therefore have been an orthographic anomaly.
-Samuel Johnson, among others, recognized that the apostrophe possessive was not due to the contraction of "his".
+Samuel Johnson, among others, recognised that the apostrophe possessive was not due to the contraction of "his".